Why Inaki Williams and Thomas-Asante Pulled Out of Black Stars Squad: GFA Explains

 Source: Getty Images

-But plans have since been disrupted following the withdrawal of Inaki Williams and Brandon Thomas-Asante due to injuries.
+However, those plans have since been disrupted following the withdrawal of Inaki Williams and Brandon Thomas-Asante from the squad.

 According to the Ghana Football Association, both players picked up knocks during recent club matches.